 Catherine Barnes provides an empathetic safe space where clients can process difficult or painful thoughts and explore their feelings without fear of judgement.
-Catherine is experienced with CBT techniques to help identify negative thought patterns and help clients to take a leap of faith to find a new way of viewing situations.
-She also uses existential therapeutic techniques to help clients explore their thoughts on their current and future life stages and goals.
-Catherine also uses theories of transactional analysis to offer clients a different way of viewing their relationships.
-As well as working psychodynamically to help clients find and make links between their childhood experiences and current behavioural patterns.
+Experienced with CBT techniques she helps to identify negative thought patterns and help clients to find a new way of viewing situations.
+Existential therapeutic techniques are also used to help her clients explore thoughts on their current and future life stages and goals.
+Catherine also uses theories of transactional analysis to offer clients a different perspective on relationships, as well as working psychodynamically to find links between client’s childhood experiences and current behavioural patterns.

-While therapy can be a place to talk about difficult things, Catherine believes in the importance of the therapeutic relationship as well as positive psychology.
-Through unique coaching techniques such as goal setting, Catherine first focuses on the client’s individual strengths.
-Secondly, Catherine then helps the individual client realise their true potential in discovering resources they were unaware of.
+While therapy can be a place to talk about difficult things, she believes in the importance of the therapeutic relationship as well as positive psychology.
+Catherine helps client’s achieve goals by focusing on individual strengths and realising their true potential by discovering their hidden resources.
 Catherine’s aim in therapy is to support clients in every way through their journey in life.

-Catherine’s diverse heritage brings a unique perspective to her work as a therapist.
-Having been raised in Nigeria, Catherine has had a firsthand experience and understanding in dealing with the negative consequences of endemic poverty and social injustice.
-Thereafter Catherine’s education continued upon her return to England where she completed her Bachelors with honours as well as her masters degree in clinical psychology from Kingston University in London.
-During this period, she worked with clients presenting with difficulties such as anxiety, dementia, and depression, as well as addiction, and homelessness.
-This additional clinical experience allowed her to use focused short term therapies as well as long term exploratory approaches for the treatment of adults and children.
-These exploratory approaches have become an integral part of her doctoral training.
-Additionally, in studying philosophers such as Sartre, Heidegger and Nietzsche, Catherine is taking a unique therapeutic approach combining two divergent approaches to treatment.
-Catherine realises that treatments must be uniquely targeted to the individual client’s needs.
+Growing up internationally with diverse heritage Catherine brings a unique perspective to her work as a therapist; she holds a BSc (Hons), and MSc in clinical psychology from Kingston University London.
+She has worked with clients presenting with difficulties including anxiety, depression, addiction, and trauma.
+She focuses on short term therapies as well as long term exploratory approaches for the treatment of both adults and children.
+With a PGDip in psychotherapy and researching philosophers such as Sartre, Heidegger and Nietzsche, Catherine has a unique therapeutic approach combining divergent approaches to treatment, uniquely targeting treatments to the individual client’s needs.